stellacodex/codex-collective-archive/common-system/10-personal/00-personal-profiles/takeo-yamada/esoteric_profiles-takeo-yamada-hd.md

 ✅ Sexual Wound
 Your Sexual Wound
-17.5
-Fifth Line
+🌙17.5　Fifth Line
 Sexuality that attracts with its charm and allure
 From Manipulative to Masterful

-Gift:
-Sensuality
+Gift:　Sensuality

 Such a person has a sensuality that embraces not only them but also their loved ones.
 Their vulnerability and susceptibility become here not a weakness, but a strength that reveals attraction and sexuality.
 With these qualities and awareness such a person can easily make others fall in love with them, not only their partner, but also those around them who give in to their charms.

-Shadow:
-Entrapment
+Shadow:Entrapment

 If such a person starts to take everything to heart, the opinions of others can easily hurt their sensual nature and make them build a barrier between them and society.
 This choice leads to creating a new, more acceptable image, which, however, does not protect from pain and discomfort, but enables them to provoke others.
 Remember that you should not hide your own vulnerability behind manipulation — if you wear a "mask" for a long time, there is a chance of forgetting your own face.

 Practical Guidelines: